 Why Your Coaching Business Needs More Than Just a Pretty Landing Page

-Let me tell you something raw.
-The coaching industry is exploding.
+Let me tell you something raw (but good!).
+The coaching industry is EXPLODING.
 It's everywhere.
 LinkedIn gurus.
 Instagram mentors.
 TikTok life coaches.
-Everyone's selling transformation.
-But here's the brutal truth nobody wants to admit: most coaching websites look exactly the same.
+Everyone and their aunt Jemima are selling transformation.

 You've seen them.
 The generic hero image of someone laughing with a coffee cup.
 The vague tagline about "unlocking potential."
 The boring three-step process graphic.
-It's all noise.

 Clients aren't stupid.
 They can smell a template from a mile away.
 They've been burned before.
 They've clicked through dozens of cookie-cutter sites that promised the world and delivered nothing.
 So when they land on your page, they're skeptical.
 They're scanning.
 They're looking for a reason to leave.